prpole/dissertation/throughput/main.md

 makes it so."
 Eliding the grittier engineering problems is a recurring fantasy in Robinson's work, even if he never loses sight of the material constraints his characters face.
-It is a fantasy that is most clearly expressed in his most recent novel, *Aurora* (2015).
-Admiring a particularly adept engineer, one character exclaims: "So she fixes things by thinking about them!"
+It is a fantasy that is most clearly expressed in his most recent novel, *Aurora* (2015), when one character, admiring someone with a special aptitude for engineering, exclaims: "So she fixes things by thinking about them!"
 What is "fixed" in the Mars Trilogy is most often the inability of the atmosphere to support life.

-The vision of one who "fixes things by thinking about them" could be taken as a neat encapsulation of the utopian imaginary---not surprising, given that the phrase comes from one of the only self-identified utopian authors extant.[^ln-robinson-utopian] Focusing his utopian thinking on the material flows between the human and its surroundings, Robinson develops *his* version of an ecotopian imaginary, elaborating a speculative social ecology that presents an alternative and challenge to the state of the ecology on Earth and pre-terraformation Mars.
+The vision of one who "fixes things by thinking about them" could be taken as a neat encapsulation of the utopian imaginary---not surprising, given that the phrase comes from one of the only self-identified utopian authors extant.[^ln-robinson-utopian] Focusing his utopian thinking on the material flows between the human and its surroundings, Robinson develops *his* version of an ecotopian imaginary, elaborating a speculative social ecology in which a (mostly, eventually) democratic process informed by ecological principles is allowed to determine the formation of the ecosystems that contain it.
 But he puts that same ecotopian capacity in the minds of his characters---and supplements it with the means necessary for meaningful environmental praxis---by using robotic technology as a narrative device for translating thought into physical transformations.
-At least on Mars, an ecotopian imaginary's only bridge to reality is formed by accepting the role of highly transformative material technologies and mobilizing them in pursuit of alternative social ecologies.
-It is not too strong to say that he uses his robotic technologies to make the Martians' ecotopian imaginaries matter.
+The multiplicity and variety of his characters' ecotopian visions allow what are usually philosophical debates to play out in the laboratory of the material world.
+But at least on Mars, an ecotopian imaginary's only bridge to reality is formed by accepting the role of highly transformative material technologies and mobilizing them in pursuit of alternative social ecologies.
+It may not put it too strongly to say that he uses his robotic technologies to make the Martians' ecotopian imaginaries matter.

-There are reasons to believe this conclusion is applicable to Earth as well as Mars.
-Creating the conditions for an ecology where those conditions do not exist already, as is the case in Mars terraformation, is not so different from imagining *fixes* where the conditions of life are spiraling out of balance.
-(Robinson himself hints as much throughout his several novels related to terraformation.)
-But when we reframe the question of transformative technologies in terms of Earthling environmentalism, things get much more complicated.
+As I'll discuss, this conclusion is considered in the context of Earth as well as Mars.
+Creating the conditions for an ecology where those conditions do not exist already, as is the case in Mars terraformation, is not so different from imagining *fixes* where the conditions necessary for life have been stripped away.
+But when the question of highly transformative material technologies is reframed in terms of Earthling environmentalism, things get much more complicated.

 ***

-Breaking the barrier between human thought and environment, unlimited powers of environmental transformation---all of this should sound like rank Prometheanism, which again is the (often implicit) view that "nature" is something to be conquered by science, human ingenuity, and ever-more-developed tools.
-At the very least, mustn't it be anthropocentric?
-The measure of a suitable environment is, after all, its usefulness to this invasive species, the human.
+Breaking the barrier between human thought and environment; unlimited powers of environmental transformation---all of this might sound like nature is something to be conquered by science, human ingenuity, and ever-more-developed tools.
+At the very least, isn't it anthropocentric?
+The environment is, after all, being changed to be more friendly to the human.
 Not to mention that the vast determining power put in the hands of an individual organism seems anathemic to anything approaching ecology, in which, as a fundamental tenet, everything affects everything in a complex web of interconnections.

-Robinson's form of environmental thinking can be difficult to reconcile with environmentalist discourse more broadly because of a longstanding tendency to align technology or "technological fixes" with capitalist exploitation and human domination of the natural world, or what John Dryzek calls the "Promethean" perspective.
-Technology is not inherently Promethean as Dryzek defines the term, which refers more to an understanding of the human-nature
+Robinson's form of environmental thinking can be difficult to reconcile with environmentalist discourse more broadly because of a longstanding tendency to align technology or "technological fixes" with natural exploitation and human domination of the natural world---that is, to bundle technological development with what is often called a "Promethean" perspective of the environment.
+It's a term that comes up in many ecological critiques of Marxism that are uncomfortable with the continued relevance of evolving means of production in his work, critiques that Paul Burkett and John Bellamy Foster have effectively rebutted.[^ln-burkett-foster] But a look at some more direct definitions of the term from an environmentalist perspective shows that technology itself is not inherently Promethean.
+As John Dryzek defines it, it refers more to an economic understanding of the human-nature relationship:
-relationship:

 > Prometheans have unlimited confidence in the ability of humans and their technologies to overcome any problems presented to them---including what can